 ✔️This part of Costa Rica receives the most rain during June and November.
 Temperatures stay around 90 degrees Fahrenheit throughout the day and don’t get lower than the ’70s.

-The best time to visit Costa Rica Caribbean side is from September through October and from February through March – the dry seasons.
+The best time to visit the Caribbean side of the country is from September through October and from February through March – the dry seasons.
 The area receives the most rain in July, December, and January – a good time to save money on tours and accommodations.

 Why you should visit Costa Rica Caribbean Side